WHO DO I CONTACT IN CASE OF A MAINTENANCE EMERGENCY?

 WHEN CAN I SCHEDULE A VIEWING OF AN APARTMENT?

 You must schedule an appointment 24-hours in advance if you wish to view an upcoming vacancy as we are required to give the current tenant(s) advance notice.

 Please contact your Property Manager or check the website 30-60 days prior to your desired move-in date as tenants return their renewal/vacate letters within this time frame.
 However, vacancies can pop up anytime, so feel free to visit the website periodically for updates.
 This information is posted and updated regularly under the "Available Units" tab for each property.

 DO YOU HAVE A WAITING LIST?

 Apartments are reserved on a first-come-first-serve basis.
-It is highly recommend renters put in an application and fees at their earliest convenience.
-Please click on the "Apply Now" button located under each properties "Contact" tab for application instructions.
-This will place you next in line for any upcoming vacancies.
-Even if it appears there are no units available at the time, having an application on file will move the process along more quickly should an apartment open up.
+It is highly recommend renters put in an application and pay the necessary fees at their earliest convenience.
+If there are no vacancies listed on the "Available Units" tab go to the "Contact" tab and select "Send a Message."
+This will allow you to e-mail the Property Manager for the complex you are interested in.
+The Property Manager can then send you a link to fill out an application.
+Once the Application and all fees are paid, if approval is granted, you will be placed next in line for any upcoming vacancies.
+Having an application on file will move the process along more quickly should an apartment open up.